envico801/anki-owasp-top-10/README.md

 #### Chapter 1 - Overview

+Q:: What is the "Cryptographic Failures" category about?
+A:: **A02:2021 - Cryptographic Failures**: This category, previously known as Sensitive Data Exposure (A3:2017), has been renamed to emphasize issues related to cryptographic failures.
+It often leads to sensitive data exposure or system compromise.

 Q:: What data requires extra protection in terms of cryptography?
 A:: Data such as passwords, credit card numbers, health records, personal information, and business secrets require extra protection through cryptography, especially if they fall under privacy laws or regulations.